Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: Conclusion and Discussion

 The competition scores were agnostic and coarse.
 Our POT approach, providing frequencies in multiples of $0.02$ and the Poisson approximation, reducing the range of our confidence intervals, contributed to our winning performance.

 A rough univariate analysis like POT proved effective because the scores focused on the excesses of univariate auxiliary targets.
-The GAM methods used to model the impact of the day of the year were sensitive to large exceedances, particularly when fitted using square loss in Targets 2 and 3 where our approach was more successful.
+The GAM methods used to model the impact of the day of the year were sensitive to large exceedances, particularly when fitted using squared loss in Targets 2 and 3 where our approach was more successful.
 For these targets, the choice of a "moderately" high probability level $p$ was crucial because it directly impacts the size of the exceedances.
 We addressed this by the development of agnostic martingale tests on a few top order statistics.

 While this approach is novel, it has major limitations such as being intrinsically univariate and lacking rigorous guarantees.
 Testing by betting relies on rejection times, but the literature lacks clear interpretations of the terminal wealth value, particularly for tests that should be rejected at unfeasible steps $k$ larger than the deterministic stopping time $K-1$.
 Recent developments on E-values as in \cite{ramdas2024hypothesis} might be useful here.
+Also, the dependence on $K$ is important and we do not provide a systematic way to choose this parameter in this experimental work.
+In our extrapolation context, it seems natural to select a very small value to concentrate on top-order statistics close to extrapolation.

 Despite these limitations, martingale testing provides unexpectedly high thresholds, which were validated by our scores in the Data Challenge.
 We won this challenge because we relied on a score that agnostically selected very high quantiles—quantiles we would not have considered, given that very few exceedances (only hundreds) remained to fit a simple seasonal model.
 In particular, we used GAMs for seasonal adjustment, based on few splines and squared losses, thus highly sensitive to extreme values, yet too simple to overfit.
 The estimated frequencies are heavily dependent on the selected thresholds.
 Martingale testing proved sufficiently agnostic to choose the best threshold for extrapolating from such simple models.
 Further investigations are necessary to evaluate this validation methodology of extrapolation models.